 /var/www folder of your server.

-When this script executed, the following actions happened behind the scenes:
+When we executed this script, the following actions happened behind the scenes:

 template.txt), and the data in XML or JSON.
 If you opened this file in a regular browser, you would see this chart.